Roof Coverings – the types

-Today, we have many choices in roofing materials, and even if a roof is in good condition, it’s helpful to know the pros and cons of that particular material as well as its expected lifespan so you’re prepared when it’s time for a replacement.
+Today, we have many choices in roof coverings materials.
+Even if a roof is in good condition, it’s helpful to know the pros and cons of that particular material.
+And its expected lifespan so you’re prepared when it’s time for a replacement.

 - Pros: asphalt shingles are popular with homeowners and roofers since they are inexpensive, easy to install, waterproof, durable, and suitable for virtually every climate.
 Asphalt shingles also come in many different shades and styles.

 - Cons: Short lifespan.
 If you live in an area with extreme temperature fluctuations, intense sunlight and damaging hailstorms, expect asphalt shingles to have a shorter lifespan than advertised.
 Dark shingles tend to fade.
 In damp environments, asphalt shingles tend to attract algae, which can be easily removed with bleach; or you can use algae-resistant shingles.

 - Pros: a sophisticated look for luxury homes; natural appearance; fire resistance; ease of maintenance; and invulnerability to rot.

 - Life expectancy: 100 years

 - Cons: cost, weight, and must be installed by expert slate roof installers.
 They are also somewhat brittle and easily broken if walked on.

 - Pros: Concrete tile can mimic clay tile, cedar shake, or slate, giving any home a sophisticated flair.
 It comes in a huge variety of colors and styles.
 It is extremely durable – can withstand mild earthquakes, hail, fire, and if installed properly – winds up to 75 mile per hr.
 When sealed with acrylic, concrete roofs also reflect heat making them one of the most energy-efficient roofing choices.